• Skip to primary navigation

 • Mix in butter, salt egg and 2 cups of flour.
 Add additional flour ½ cup at a time until the dough forms a ball.
 Add up to ¼ more flour if needed.

-• Knead with stand mixer for 10 minutes or knead by hand.
+• Knead with a stand mixer for about 5 minutes or knead by hand for 10 minutes.

 • Gently punch dough down.
 Divide dough in half and then each half into eighths.
 Shape dough into rolls.